Chemical Dependency Counselor Assistant Credential

 Chemical Dependency students

-The Chemical Dependency Counselor Assistant Credential is intended for persons seeking entry-level positions in the Chemical Dependency field, but who lack the experience and training needed for NYS Credentialed Alcoholism and Substance Abuse Counselor (CASAC) credentialing.
-Working under the direction of an alcoholism or drug counselor, social worker, or related professional, they help clients identify benefits and services.
-Additionally, they may assist with case management, counseling activities, and coordination of services.
+Recovery is a lifelong journey.
+Through the Chemical Dependency Counselor Assistant Credential, you will develop the skills needed to support individuals in recovery through entry-level positions in the Chemical Dependency field.
+It is especially helpful for those who need the experience and training necessary for NYS Credentialed Alcoholism and Substance Abuse Counselor (CASAC) credentialing.
+Working under the direction of an alcoholism or drug counselor, social worker, or related professional, you would help clients identify benefits and services, and assist with case management, counseling activities, and coordination of services.

 Business Partners